 - Grey—can be dark like charcoal or replicate light stones

-To achieve tone variations you apply at least one accent color using hardner, acid stain, or tinted release agents.
+To achieve tone variations you apply at least one accent color using hardener, acid stain, or tinted release agents.
 To achieve a bold look layer dyes or water-based stains that come in vibrant colors.

 Popular Outside Applications